 Taking on a turkey can be one of the most overwhelming tasks of the holiday season.
-Every year we get a flood of questions regarding pellet grill capacities, methods, pellets, proper thaw times, cook times, and more.
+Every year we get a flood of questions regarding pellet grill capacities, methods, pellets, proper thaw times, cook times, and overall how to prepare the best smokey turkey.
 We’ve compiled a few helpful turkey tips and tricks for preparing and cooking the perfect bird—a main dish that all your guests will want to gobble up.
 Don’t forget to add a few delectable side dishes to complete the meal!

 Keep the turkey in its original wrapping and place it in a fridge set to 40 degrees F or below.
 You can typically account for 6 hours / pound.